Modern Literature of South Asia

 Attendance vs. Participation in Class:

-I will take attendance in class, and will use the Zoom Attendance feature to do this, as it allows both you and me to easily keep track of who was in which class.
-Zoom calculates the percentage of your attendance in class.
+I will take attendance in class, and will use the Canvas Attendance feature to do this, as it allows both you and me to easily keep track of who was in which class.
+Canvas calculates the percentage of your attendance in class.
 Please note that this is not the same as your participation grade.
 Your attendance percentage will not affect your participation grade.
 Rather, your participation grade is based on the quality and quantity of your participation in class, whether by asking a question, responding to a question, reading aloud, presenting group work to the class, or bringing a passage to read to class.

 Rule of thumb for participation: All students should try to participate at least once in every class, but no more than 3 times/class.